tim-smart/effect-io-ai/effect/Effect-negate.md

 # negate

-Returns a new effect where boolean value of this effect is negated.
+Returns a new effect with the boolean value of this effect negated.

 To import and use `negate` from the "Effect" module: